Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 The Marriott Forest of Arden Hotel has rooms over three floors and we were on the first floor.
 All rooms lead off from one main corridor and so are easy to find.
 We were given interconnecting rooms, one double and one twin which were both a great size, with their own bathrooms – complete with complimentary toiletries, tea and coffee making facilities and even an ice bucket.

 As a family we do spend quite a lot of time in our room to relax, get ready and just wind down and the rooms were perfect for this.
-With generous sized beds, separate seating areas and TVs with a good selection of channels the children were happy to climb into bed and relax, watching TV whilst Hubby and I got ready.
+With generous sized beds, separate seating areas and TVs with a good selection of channels the children were happy to climb into bed and relax, watching TV whilst Dave and I got ready.

 What are the facilities like at the Marriott Forest of Arden Hotel?

 Before dinner we explored the hotel and went for a swim in their onsite swimming pool.
-We did have a bit of trouble finding the right route to the pool from our rooms as it wasn’t well signposted but when we got to the leisure reception we were given towels to use and made our way to get changed in the changing rooms – which had ample lockers, showers, hairdryers, a single changing room and communal changing areas.
+We did have a bit of trouble finding the right route to the indoor pool from our rooms as it wasn’t well signposted but when we got to the leisure reception we were given towels to use and made our way to get changed in the changing rooms – which had ample lockers, showers, hairdryers, a single changing room and communal changing areas.

 The pool was lovely and big with graduated depth and stairs into it which the children could easily use.
 There was also a sauna, steam room and jacuzzi although having the children with us we couldn’t easily make use of these.
 The children loved the shallow children’s pool and overall we loved the swimming facilities.
 The hotel also had a spa and gym although we didn’t use these either.

 What is the catering like at Marriott Forest of Arden Hotel for families?